Jerry McNerney

+Gerald Mark McNerney (/məkˈnɜːrni/ mək-NUR-nee; born June 18, 1951) is an American businessman and politician who has served as member of the California State Senate from the 5th district since 2024.
+A member of the Democratic Party, his district includes all of San Joaquin County and the Tri-Valley area of Alameda County.
+He previously served as the U.S. representative from California's 9th congressional district, based in Stockton, from 2007 until 2023.

 Early life, education, and business career

 McNerney was born in Albuquerque, New Mexico, the son of Rosemary (née Tischhauser) and John E. McNerney.
 He is of Swiss and Irish descent.
 He attended St. Joseph's Military Academy in Hays, Kansas, and, for two years, the United States Military Academy at West Point.
 After leaving West Point in 1971 in protest of U.S. involvement in the Vietnam War, he enrolled at the University of New Mexico in Albuquerque, where he received bachelor's and master's degrees and, in 1981, a Ph.D. in mathematics, with a doctoral dissertation in differential geometry focusing on a generalization of the Laplace–Beltrami operator.

 McNerney served several years as a contractor to Sandia National Laboratories at Kirtland Air Force Base on national security programs.
 In 1985, he accepted a senior engineering position with U.S. Windpower (Kenetech).
 In 1994, he began working as an energy consultant for PG&E, FloWind, The Electric Power Research Institute, and other utility companies.
 Before being elected to Congress, McNerney served as the CEO of a start-up company manufacturing wind turbines, HAWT Power (Horizontal Axis Wind Turbine Power).